First hydrogen TERs arriving in stations in 2026

-Four French regions have ordered 12 Régiolis H2 trains, and validation testing of a pre-series train is planned for 2024.
-We take a closer look at these innovative regional trains, set to enter commercial service in 2025.
+Four French regions have ordered 12 Régiolis H2 trains, and validation testing of a pre-series train has started in 2024 and is pursued in 2025.
+We take a closer look at these innovative regional trains, set to enter commercial service by the end of 2026, or the beginning of 2027.

 12 Régiolis H2 trainsets on order